-Governor Jerry Brown's 1980 approved request for Secretary of the Interior Cecil Andrus to add, in part, the state-designated Klamath River to the national wild & scenic rivers system under §2(a)(ii) of the federal act included a different boundary for the upper end of the §2(a)(ii) Klamath River: 3,600 feet instead of 300 feet below the Iron Gate Dam.
+Secretary of the Interior Cecil Andrus adopted a different boundary for the Klamath national wild & scenic river designation.
+His adopted boundary under §2(a)(ii) of the federal act for the upper end of the §2(a)(ii) Klamath River designation was 3,600 feet instead of 300 feet below the Iron Gate Dam.

 The overlapping North Fork American state and §3(a) federal designation boundaries also differ.
 In comparison to the longer State designation, the federal designation is truncated on both ends: it goes from 1,000 feet upstream of the Iowa Hill Bridge to near The Cedars.
-The State designation goes from the Iowa Hill Bridge to the source, Needle Lake and Mountain Meadows Lake, approximately six or seven miles further upstream than the federal designation.
+In contrast, the State designation goes from the Iowa Hill Bridge to the source, Needle Lake and Mountain Meadows Lake, approximately six or seven miles further upstream than the federal designation.